Help Kids Learn to Challenge Assumptions

 - The lady at the flea market called Mia “a terrible sales donkey.”
 What information might have helped her understand the situation?

 Now that the kids understand what assumptions are, they will have the opportunity to challenge some common assumptions about some well-known animals.
-If there are 5 or less children, they might work independently.
-For large groups, have children work in small groups to research and discuss.
+Have children work in small groups to research and discuss.
 After researching each animal, the children should share the findings of their particular animal with the entire group.

 The animal assumptions are: